shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-setup.md

 ![](../../../.gitbook/assets/pathways/near/near-setup.gif)

 You can then paste your personal API key into `.env.local`, as the value for the environment variable `DATAHUB_NEAR_API_KEY`.
-This will authenticate you and enable you to make JSON-RPC requests to Polkadot via DataHub:
+This will authenticate you and enable you to make JSON-RPC requests to NEAR via DataHub:

 ![API keys](https://user-images.githubusercontent.com/2707197/136941013-1aad4f17-8f7f-4816-9c7c-acfbe56f93de.png)